G Luedecke Home Home Gallery Gallery Audio Services Audio Services

 Click on the image for a larger display.

-The story of the Chuck Berry stage plot We had another show to do at the Paramount Theater in downtown Austin.
+We had another show to do at the Paramount Theater in downtown Austin.
 I really liked doing shows there.
 Load-in and out were fairly easy and the venue really sounds good.
 Although, I was usually mixing monitors on stage so the room acoustics didn’t matter as much.
 This was a show I was looking forward to.
 Chuck Berry with Bo Diddly.
 This was another chance to work with a couple of Rock-n-Roll legends.
 They were going to turn the house for two shows that night with Chuck and Bo.
 At some point we learned that Bo Diddly was not going to make it to the performance.
 He had some domestic violence case pending in Florida and the judge wasn’t going to let him leave the state.
 Two separate back-up bands had been hired, one for each musician.
 Chuck Berry stepped up and said he would play Bo Diddly’s set with all of Bo’s songs and with the back- up band hired to play with Bo.
 There would be a set change with the other band to play with Chuck during his set.
 Show schedule as follows: Chuck would open the first show with his set, set change to the other back-up band, Chuck would perform Bo Diddly’s set with all of Bo’s material.
 No set change was required during intermission so that Chuck could open the second show with Bo’s set.
 Another set change and then Chuck would close out the second show.
 During the band setup and sound check I asked Mr. Berry if I could get a stage plot.
 He said, “Aww, you don’t need a stage plot” which was kind of half right because it was a fairly simple setup.
 I’m kind of big on stage plots no matter how easy the setup is just so that everyone is on the same page.
 “Just put the guitar over there and the piano over there.
 Naw, wait a minute, let’s put the piano over there maybe.”
 I said, “Ya see, Mr. Berry, that’s why I need a stage plot.”
 He gave me a look and grabbed my clipboard and paper and started to draw out a stage plot himself.
 I told him how much I appreciated that and we continued with the setup and sound check.
 After we were all done and breaking for dinner I took the stage plot back over to Mr. Berry and asked if he would autograph it for me.
 He gave me another “look” with a bit of a sly grin and said, “sure.”
 He signed it, “Cheers, Chuck Berry” with a big smiley face.
 (Second part of the story) It was a great night and you could tell Chuck Berry really enjoys what he does.
 The audience also didn’t seem to mind that Chuck covered for Bo Diddly.
 He did it very well.
 At the end of the fourth set of the night for Chuck’s performances he was just finishing his last encore and heading stage left in my direction at the monitor mix position.
 Waving one last time to the audience and removing his guitar as he exited, with a big smile he handed his guitar to me as any guitar slinger would hand it off to their tech after a show and headed off to his dressing room.
 I couldn’t believe what just happened.
 Chuck Berry just left his guitar with me.
 I strummed a few chords and played a couple of notes thinking, “Wow, this is so cool!” and then decided it was time to return it.
 I went downstairs to the dressing rooms, knocked on his door and said “Here is your guitar, Mr. Berry.”
 He said, “Thank you, very much” and closed the door.
 (Third part of the story) Years later I came across a story about Chuck Berry’s guitar that made my moment all the more special.
 According to Keith Richard’s book, Life.
 As Keith explained getting punched in the face by Chuck Berry: " We saw him play in New York somewhere, and afterward I was backstage in his dressing room, he went off to collect the money, I think.
 He was a tightwad—bless you, Chuck!
 His guitar was laid out in his case.
 I wanted to look, out of professional interest, and [I thought], 'Ah, come on, Keith, just a touch.
 Just let me give it a little E chord.
 As I’m just plucking the strings, "[Chuck] walked in and goes, 'Nobody touches my guitar!
 BONG!'
 It was one of Chuck's biggest hits."
 Nobody touches Chuck’s guitar unless he hands it to you.

 Where Is Tom Farrell?